 On successful completion of the course students will be able to:

-1. Describe the concepts and principles of the criminal law.
+1. Demonstrate advanced theoretical and technical knowledge of major concepts and principles in the criminal law.

-2. Explain the major actors, agencies and procedures involved in the criminal justice system.
+2. Identify the major actors and agencies and explain the major procedures involved in criminal law and its practice.

-3. Critically evaluate the social, political, moral and ethical dimensions of the criminal law.
+3. Evaluate the social, political, moral and ethical dimensions of criminal law and its practice.

-4. Interpret, analyse and critique primary and secondary materials relevant to the study of criminal law.
+4. Interpret, analyse and utlise primary and secondary materials relevant to the study of criminal law.

-5. Engage in legal reasoning and apply legal knowledge to address hypothetical criminal law problems.
+5. Engage in legal reasoning and apply legal knowledge to generate solutions to hypothetical criminal law problems.

-6. Use developed written communication skills in the context of criminal law.
+6. Use developed written communication skills to transmit knowledge and ideas in the criminal law context, including in forms relevant to its professional practice.